CUBRID/cubrid-manual/en/admin/ha.rst

 PHP Configuration
 -----------------

-To use the functions of CUBRID HA in PHP, connect it to the broker by using **cubrid_connect_with_url**, which is used to specify the connection information of the failover broker in the connection URL.
+To use the functions of CUBRID HA in PHP, connect to the broker by using `cubrid_connect_with_url <http://www.php.net/manual/en/function.cubrid-connect-with-url.php>`_ , which is used to specify the connection information of the failover broker in the connection URL.
 The attribute specified for CUBRID HA is **altHosts**, the information on one or more broker nodes to be connected when a failover occurs.

 The following example shows how to configure PHP.